arineng/nicinfo/README.md

   * Changed default pager to `more` from `less`
 * 1.2.1
   * Updated asn.json and dns.json bootstrap files from IANA.
+  * Fixed small bug in self IP lookup which incorrectly expected RIPE stat to be an RDAP server.

 # System Requirements